RyanSolo125/ST10480375_WEDE5020_POE/README.md

 Changelog:

-Added README file, Website Proposal, and html file structure.
+1) Added README file, Website Proposal, and html file structure.
+2) Changed the layout of the website for easier development and to keep it looking streamlined..
+Added css to style my web pages, updated the README, added more references, added images to the website, added screenshots of different screen sizes.

 Tools Used: